kgallagher52/electron-study/README.md

     - Click Event Bounds x & y
  - *** You have to take into account operating systems when working with bounds
  - setBounds() - starts at the top left of the window
+ - We add variable references so that Javascript does not garbage collect our classes let tray;